What's the difference between object

 });

-It won't throw if you give it a string or a number, but the result will look very weird:
+It won't throw if you give it a string or a number, but the result will look pretty weird:

 const result = merge(42, "what?"); // type-checks